prnshv/ORAN-Bench-13K/README.md

 ## Contribution

 We welcome contributions to expand and improve the benchmark.
-If you have suggestions or want to add new questions, please submit a pull request or contact us.
+If you have suggestions or want to add new questions, please reach out to us.

 ## ORANSight